skillrepos/copilot-hands-on/labs.md

 # Hands-on GitHub Copilot
 ## Practical Tips and Best Practices
 ## Session labs (codespace version)
-## Revision 3.17 - 08/05/26
+## Revision 3.18 - 08/06/26

 **Versions of dialogs, buttons, etc. shown in screenshots may differ from current version of Copilot**

 **Follow the startup instructions in the README.md file IF NOT ALREADY DONE!**

 **NOTES:**
-1. We will be working in the public GitHub.com, not a private instance.
+> 1. We will be working in the public GitHub.com, not a private instance.
-2. Chrome may work better than Firefox for some tasks.
+> 2. Chrome may work better than Firefox for some tasks.
-3. Substitute the appropriate key combinations for your operating system where needed.
+> 3. Substitute the appropriate key combinations for your operating system where needed.
-4. The default environment will be a GitHub Codespace (with Copilot already installed).
+> 4. The default environment will be a GitHub Codespace (with Copilot already installed).
 If you prefer to use your own IDE, you are responsible for installing Copilot in it.
 Some things in the lab may be different if you use your own environment.
-5. To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.
+> 5. To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.
-6. VPNs may interfere with the ability to run the codespace.
+> 6. VPNs may interfere with the ability to run the codespace.
 It is recommended to not use a VPN if you run into problems.
-7. On the free Copilot plan, some functionality used in these labs is limited or unavailable — most notably **model selection** (Free gets auto model selection only, so Lab 6 step 9 won't be possible) and the fuller agent/chat allowances.
-Everything else in the labs works on Free.
+> 7. On the free Copilot plan, some functionality used in these labs is limited or unavailable — including **model selection** (Free and likely **Plan mode** and **Review** functionality.
-8. Copilot's responses are non-deterministic — your results may differ slightly from what is shown in screenshots or described in steps.
+> 8. Copilot's responses are non-deterministic — your results may differ slightly from what is shown in screenshots or described in steps.
 This is expected.
-9. When the codespace first starts, Copilot may still be signing in.
+> 9. When the codespace first starts, Copilot may still be signing in.
 Until it finishes, the Chat panel's mode selector may show only **Agent**.
 If *Ask* and *Plan* are missing, click the *Sign in* indicator in the lower-right status bar (see README step 4), wait a few seconds, then re-open the selector.
+> 10. Unless otherwise noted, pop-up dialogs, when running applications, can be ignored and dismissed.

 </br></br></br>

 **Lab 1 - Code Completions and Next Edit Suggestions**